Page saved! You can go back to this later in your Diabetes and Me Close

 We spend so much time on social media—why not use it to help someone else?

 Joseph was inspired to volunteer with us by a friend who was already a volunteer.
-Driven by a passion to help others and a family connection to diabetes, he shares his experience being an Impact Volunteer.
+Driven by a passion to help others and a family connection to diabetes, he shares his experience as an Impact Volunteer.

 Volunteering